drannex42/FirefoxSidebar/firefox/readme.md

 Video of the extension in action: [https://i.imgur.com/HaLvkFc.mp4](https://i.imgur.com/HaLvkFc.mp4)

+Features:
+  - Edge-like Vertical tab design
+  - Dynamic Indentation (for tree style)

+## Updates

+12021.06.14: I have added Sideberry support, sideberry is faster, more responsive, and far easier to customize.
+I may keep going forward with this version.

+## How to use

+To use my custom styles you will need to copy the userChrome.css to your firefox profile and then follow the Sideberry or TST sections below.

+## Sideberry

+Add the sideberry-data-*.json file to your Sideberry addon by using the 'import' section under 'Help'.

+## TreeStyleTabs

-To use my custom TST addons you will need to copy the userChrome.css to your firefox profile, and either add the treestyletabs.css to your TST addon preferences or import the treestyletabs-\*.json preferences to your TST addon (_prefered_)
+Either add the treestyletabs.css to your TST addon preferences or import the treestyletabs-\*.json preferences to your TST addon (_prefered_)

 ## If you use FF without the bookmarks bar